bnferguson/ima_drums/README.md

 Reactive LED Drums
 =====================================

 Arduino Code for commission by the Indianpolis Museum of Art for their Winter Solstice drum circle in 2012.
-John Anderson did all of the electronics work, PWM driver code, and initial Arduino prototype.
-Tom Strait and Jordan Munson did the physical drums, and Brandon Ferguson did the code.
+[John Anderson](http://sailindaze.blogspot.com/) did all of the electronics work, PWM driver code, and initial Arduino prototype.
+[Tom Streit](http://cargocollective.com/bigdudesculpture) and [Jordan Munson](http://www.jordanmunson.com/) did the physical drums, and [Brandon Ferguson](http://github.com/bnferguson) did the code.

 You can see the drums in action [here](http://www.youtube.com/watch?feature=player_embedded&v=uGqpzUWrqMg), care of John Anderson.